DrInTech22/3-tier-prod-cicd/README.md

     **Note: test script was not defined in package.json**

    **Steps:**
+- Sets up a nodejs environment for testing the application
+- Caches dependencies to speed up subsequent runs using actions/cache@v3
+- Install dependencies, lint the code and build to verify the working functionality of the application.

+3. **frontend-cd.yml - Frontend Continuous Deployment (CD)**
+This workflow automates the deployment of the frontend application.
+It is triggered on push to the main branch when changes are made to the frontend folder.
 - create an environment `frontend` and configure the following secrets and variables:
   - secrets
     - HOST